 China's US$20b new Egypt capital project talks fall through

-"We didn't hear back," Ahmed Zaki Abdeen, who heads the company created to oversee the construction of the new capital, told Bloomberg News.
+"We did not hear back," Ahmed Zaki Abdeen, who heads the company created to oversee the construction of the new capital, told Bloomberg News.
 "The talks have stopped."

+Failure to reach an agreement will likely raise questions over Egypt's ability to attract crucial foreign direct investments to propel economic growth.

 CFLD international declined to comment.
 Officials in CFLD Egypt did not respond to requests for comment.

 Khaled Abbas, Egypt's deputy minister for housing and urban communities, said authorities could collaborate with CFLD on another development, though not in the new capital.
-"This could be an alternative to the new capital project," he said by phone, without elaborating.
+"This could be an alternative to the new capital project," he said, without elaborating.

 With the exception of the business district, which is being developed by another Chinese company, work on the new capital has so far been undertaken by the housing ministry, the military and Egyptian contractors who have bought smaller parcels of land outright.